DanielKlimowski/Danolio/README.md

 " />
   <meta name="description" content="I'm a dedicated professional writer with over 6 years of writing experience, including 2 years of remote instructional work and mentoring.
 My areas of expertise include writing and editing academic essays, instruction manuals, and support articles.
 My educational background includes a B.A. in English with Honours, and I'm proficient in HTML, XML, and content management systems.
 ">
   <meta property="og:description" content="Professional writer with over 6 years of writing experience, including 2 years of remote instructional work and mentoring.
 My areas of expertise include writing and editing academic essays, instruction manuals, and support articles.
-My educational background includes a B.A. in English with Honours.
+My educational background includes a B.A. in English with Honours, and I'm proficient in HTML, XML, and content management systems.
+" />
   <meta name="author" content="Daniel Klimowski">

   <link href="https://cdnjs.cloudflare.com/ajax/libs/twitter-bootstrap/4.0.0/css/bootstrap.min.css" rel="stylesheet">